 How do freight shippers and freight carriers connect?

-Shippers often hire brokers and other partners to work directly with carriers because it saves them time.
+Shippers often hire brokers and other partners to work directly with carriers because they save time.
 Here’s how it works:

 - Freight broker: As a freight broker, you connect the right carrier with the right shipper.
-You know what the shipper needs to move, and which shippers typically handle that kind of freight well.
+You know what the shipper needs to move and which typically handles that freight well.

 - Freight forwarder: A freight forwarder typically takes possession of the freight, sometimes warehousing and packaging it.
 Then they make sure it gets from place to place efficiently and safely.
 Freight forwarders also work closely with carriers and will often combine smaller shipments.